Praseetha-KR/imagineer/src/_posts/2015-05-12-building-opencv-from-source-for-osx.markdown

 categories: blog
 ---

+Today I have been trying to figure out installation of [OpenCV](http://opencv.org/) (a computer vision library) in my laptop.
 This article explain how I did the setup of OpenCV in Mac OSX (Mavericks).

 ##Pre-requisite: Install CMake

-1. Download CMake from the official [CMake website](http://www.cmake.org/download/).
+1. Download [CMake](http://www.cmake.org/) build system from the official [CMake website](http://www.cmake.org/download/).
 I downloaded it from here: [http://www.cmake.org/files/v3.2/cmake-3.2.2-Darwin-x86_64.dmg](http://www.cmake.org/files/v3.2/cmake-3.2.2-Darwin-x86_64.dmg)

 2. Install the dmg package and launch it from Applications.
 That will give you the UI app of CMake
 3. Add `cmake` command: